voucherifyio/voucherify-openapi/changelog/OPEN-API.md

   - `v1/templates/campaigns/{campaignTemplateId}/tier-setup` – POST
   - `v1/templates/campaigns/{campaignTemplateId}/campaign-setup` – POST
   - `v1/templates/campaigns/{campaignTemplateId}` – GET, DELETE, PUT
+- Added `name` property in `ValidationsRedeemableSkipped`, `ValidationsRedeemableApplicable`, and `ValidationsRedeemableInapplicable` schemas as it is a promotion tier name returned in validations with the expand option

 ## 2024-11-04
 - Added support for returning `campaign_id` and `campaign_name` in stackable validation endpoint, when `redeemable` option is expanded